Gundeep-repos/407ETR_Assignment/README.md

 4)	Case Insensitive: This is handled automatically and the program runs successfully with case insensitive data

 The unit tests for the application can be found in the UnitTest.java class and to run the tests.
 Simply running the UnitTest class with “Junit test” as the run configurations.

+For beautification and readability, I have used BootStrap4.

 Due to my default eclipse settings, the class path invocation is set to a different folder which prevented me in using relative path to the file “interchanges.json”.
 The path must be setup properly before running the application.